DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/07-midterm-project/README.md

 [Detailed criteria](https://docs.google.com/spreadsheets/d/e/2PACX-1vQo-cOOGMA-ddbp6FgxusNBjS_HOmWaOYtvO7z-wk_TcCnPOBAza9s8Uj_eqfKGadoU0741cCGd95qI/pubhtml)

-## Submit the results
+### Submitting evaluations

-Submit your results here: https://forms.gle/5JLFUwwXaUDssVKt7
+* To submit the evaluations, use this form: https://forms.gle/AMFvMNnfwEeTQxaj8

-## Deadline
+* You will need to submit this form three times - one for each evaluated project

-The deadline for submitting is 2 November 2021 (Tuesday), 12:00 (noon) CET.
+* Deadline: 10 November (Wednesday), 12:00 (noon) CET.
 After that, the form will be closed.

 ## FAQ